GuillaumeMougeot/biom3d/docs/tuto/cli.md

 > **Warning**: For Windows users, the paths are here written in "linux-like format".
 You will have to change '/' symbols to '``\``' symbols in the command lines.

+> This tutorial assume you have done a manual installation, however it is also possible to use the CLI with the Installer, just replace `python` in the command by the path to the `python executable` in the installer :
+>```bash
+># With Biom3d the folder you extracted from the installer
+>Biom3d\bin\python.exe ... # On Windows
+>Biom3d.app/Contents/MacOS/bin/bin/python3.11 ... # On macOS
+>```

 ## The quickest way

 Let's say you would like to train a deep learning model with on one of the tasks of the [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 For example, Task07 goal is to segment the pancreas and its tumor in CT-scans.
 If you download the data folder of Task07, you should see the following data structure: